The Compliance Audit Program

 NCQA developed a qualifying exam with an external vendor who has expertise in test development and delivery.
 They also assisted NCQA in creating and scoring the Certified HEDIS Compliance Auditor (CHCA) exams to accurately measure the skills, knowledge and abilities needed.
 Individuals must pass before being designated an NCQA-Certified HEDIS Compliance Auditor.
 The exam consists, in part, of an audit of a hypothetical health plan’s HEDIS processes against NCQA’s standards.
 (For more information on becoming a CHCA and the exam schedule, click here.)

-In order to maintain certification, auditors must participate in two audits per year, obtain 12 hours of continuing education credits (approved by the Measure Validation team), attend the Auditor Update Conference annually and adhere to the Code of Professional Conduct.
-Re-certification is required every two years.
+To maintain certification, auditors must lead two audits every year, obtain 6 hours of continuing education credits (approved by the Measure Validation team), attend the Auditor Update Conference annually and adhere to the Code of Professional Conduct.
+Re-certification is required every year.
 (To view the CHCA Approved Continuing Education list, click here.)

 Certification Review and Examination Schedule

-Fee: The combined fee for the Application, Certification Review Session, Examination, HEDIS manuals, and Two-year Certification Fee is $6,000.
+Fee: The combined fee for the Application, Certification Review Session, Examination (two attempts), HEDIS manuals, and one-year Certification Fee is $6,000.
 A participant is allowed two opportunities to participate in the Certification Review and Examination before the $6,000 is forfeited.

 Certification: Upon receiving a passing score on the Certification Examination, the participant receives the designation of Certified HEDIS Compliance Auditor (CHCA).
-The certification is valid for two years, upon agreement with all contractual requirements for maintaining certification.
-At the end of the two-year period, a certified auditor can renew certification following NCQA approval and a re-certification fee of $4,000.
+The certification is valid for one-year, upon agreement with all contractual requirements for maintaining certification.
+At the end of the one-year period, a certified auditor can renew certification following NCQA approval and a re-certification fee of $2,100.

 Please submit any questions into our Policy Clarification Support (PCS) system http://my.ncqa.org.
 Questions should be submitted to 'HEDIS Audit' in the Product/Program Type drop-down box.